Queen Elizabeth, Prince Philip and Prince Charles visit Burnley

 The main Jubilee celebrations are now just days away, with the Diamond Jubilee luncheon and banquet for foreign Monarchs due to take place tomorrow, on May 18.
 Many of the foreign royals, from Emperor Akihito and Empress Michiko of Japan, to King Abdullah and Queen Rania of Jordan, have already departed for London.
 Unfortunately, there will also be one notable absence: Queen Sofia of Spain opted not to attend the luncheon.
 Although Queen Sofia is one of Queen Elizabeth’s and Prince Philip’s closest relatives among foreign royals, the Spanish Government felt it inappropriate for her to attend in light of the tensions surrounding Gibraltar.

 Meanwhile, Prince William and Prince Harry have given rare interviews to Katie Couric about Her Majesty.
 The princes spoke candidly about Queen Elizabeth, with Prince Harry noting that “behind closed doors, she’s our grandmother; it’s as simple as that”.
-The ABC special, titled “The Real Queen By Her Own Royal Family” will air on May 29.Filed under British Royals
+The ABC special, titled “The Real Queen By Her Own Royal Family” will air on May 29.Filed under The United Kingdom

-Tagged Elizabeth II, Elizabeth II's Diamond Jubilee, Interview, Prince Harry, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales.
+Tagged Elizabeth II of the United Kingdom, Elizabeth II's Diamond Jubilee, Interview, Prince Harry of Wales, The Duke of Cambridge, The Duke of Edinburgh, The Prince of Wales.